 How do I get the most bang for my buck?

 - Practice consistently and efficiently using the recordings from your lessons (with earbuds), preferably 15-60 minutes, depending on your schedule that day.
 If nothing else, warm up in front of a mirror while focusing on the FEELING and what you SEE yourself doing, instead of the sound (hence the earbuds).
-Listening to yourself while you sing is a great way to introduce new tension, thereby getting in your own way and blocking progress.
+Listening to your sound in the room, while you sing, is a great way to introduce new tension, thereby getting in your own way and blocking progress.
 The best way to limit progress is to simply not practice for a day.

-- This bears repeating - Find a "Voice Recorder" app for your phone that has a BOOKMARK function so that you can skip to relevant parts of your lesson/coaching during your dayly practice.
+- This bears repeating - Find a "Voice Recorder" app for your phone that has a BOOKMARK function so that you can skip to relevant parts of your lesson/coaching during your daily practice.